Q: What is the length of the M.S. in Analytics program?

 Q: What does the class schedule look like?

-A: Class schedule is Monday through Friday 10am-5pm with 3-4 classes running simultaneously each semester.
+A: The schedule of classes is typically Monday through Friday from 10 a.m. until 5 p.m., with 3-4 classes running simultaneously each module.
+(A “module” is approximately half a semester.)
 One day per week is devoted to practicum work.
+The practicum starts in mid-October.

 Q: What is the purpose of the analytics bootcamp?

-A: Because students come from a variety of academic backgrounds, students take 3 five-week courses starting in early July to bring everyone's background up to a similar level.
-All students take the Introduction to Data-Driven Business Strategies course and then take two of the following: computational analytics, linear algebra, or probability/statistics according to their strengths and weaknesses.
-The boot camp is a way for students to quickly decide whether they have the appropriate background to succeed and whether they are truly interested in a highly technical analytics degree.
-Each year a few students decide not to continue.
+A: Because students come from a variety of academic backgrounds, students take three five-week courses starting in early July to bring everyone's background up to a similar level.
+All students take the Exploratory Data Analysis course and then take two of the following: computation for analytics, linear algebra, or probability/statistics.
+We encourage students to choose boot camp classes based on course content that they most need to review.
+The boot camp is a way for students to quickly decide whether they have the appropriate background and the proper motivation to succeed.
+Every year a few students do not continue with the program after the end of boot camp.

 Q: Does the program offer any scholarships?

-A: The analytics program awards a limited number of partial scholarships to our top applicants.
-For the class of 2013-2014, the median fellowship was $3,500 (range $2,000-$8,000).
-40% of enrolled students were given some level of fellowship money.
+A: The Master of Science in Analytics (MSAN) program awards a limited number of partial scholarships to our very best applicants.
+For the class of 2014-2015, the median fellowship (among those students given fellowships) was $3,000 (range $3,000 - $9,000).
+Approximately fifty percent of enrolled students were given some level of fellowship money.
 You do not need to fill out a separate application to be considered for a fellowship; all students are considered.

 Q: When is my tuition payment due?

 A: You must either pay in full or sign up for a payment plan by the due date each semester.
-Due dates are May 1 for Summer 2013, August 1 for Fall 2013, and January 2 for Spring 2014.
-If you fail to pay by the due date, a hold will be placed on your account and you will not be able to register for classes until payment is received.
+Your admission deposit is applied to your first semester's tuition.
+Tuition due dates are May 1 for Summer semester, August 1 for Fall semester, and January 2 for Spring semester.
+If you fail to pay by the due date, a hold is placed on your account and you are not able to register for classes until payment is received.

 Practicums and job placement

-Q: What are the key background requirements?A: You can learn more on the application page, but students must have courses in statistics and probability, linear algebra, and computer programming (e.g, Python, Java, Matlab, etc...).
-Applicants must hold a Bachelor’s degree, typically in mathematics, engineering, economics, statistics, and computer science.
-41% of the 2013-2014 cohort have masters degrees already.
+Q: What are the key background requirements?A: You can learn more on the application page, but students must have high grades in prior coursework in probability and statistics, linear algebra, and computer programming (for example, Python, Java, C++, MATLAB, etc.).
+Applicants must hold a bachelor’s degree.
+Typically, though not always, our applicants majored in mathematics, engineering, economics, statistics, or computer science.
+Thirty-six percent of the 2014-2015 cohort was already in possession of a master's or doctoral degree in a technical field at the time of matriculation.

 Q: I haven’t completed all of the program requirements.
 Can I complete the requirements during the program?